lzwjava/lzwjava.github.io/original/2025-02-27-shangzanwifi-en.md

 - It helps a lot in my life and allows me to work anywhere.
 It’s cheaper than the cellular plan from China Telecom.
 I have a Google Pixel phone, which doesn’t have a SIM card, so this is really useful.

+---

+Update: After using it for some time, I even purchased a 1-year plan for around 300 CNY.
+I actually regret buying it for my situation.
+It doesn't provide the convenience of turning a mobile phone into a personal hotspot.
+This is probably because the signal in my parents' house area is not good.
+They suggested they have China Telecom, China Mobile, and China Unicom networks, but that didn't help much.
+So, the main lesson is to consider the cellular data signal in your primary usage area.
+I tried it for about a month before buying it.

+Another reason is that I don't need this when I stop working from my parents' house, given the benefits of working from home two days a week.
+When I work from my parents' house, both my mobile phone and the Hotspot Shangzanwifi have poor signals, likely equally bad.
+But since I work there for extended periods, I thought it better to set it up for times when I need to use my mobile phone.

+Additionally, when I travel outside, I often forget to bring it.
+This makes their use case less common.